 You should do this by removing the top growth and taking it down to three or four leaves from the base of the plant.
-This will help the formation of the side shoots – creating a bushier more flower productive clump and making your garden look marvellous.
+This will help the formation of the side shoots – creating a bushier more flower productive clump and making your garden look marvelous.

 You can also use what you remove as cutting – which works really well at ensuring your stunning plants get the food and nutrients they need.

 However, if you fancy creating one large shaggy flower you should try to grow the large-headed blooms rather than the sprays.
-This is a similar technique to training tomatoes – by removing all of the side shoots the plant begins to grow as one very strong stem that looks wonderful.
+This is a similar technique to training tomatoes – by removing all of the sides shoots the plant begins to grow as one very strong stem that looks wonderful.

 You also need to stake

 Chrysanthemums are very like dahlias in that they tend to break at the base of the stems and therefore staking is absolutely key.
-By the time your blooms are at their peak height the autumn gales will be in full flow with the rain on its way too – so stakes are a must have!
+By the time your blooms are at their peak height, the autumn gales will be in full flow with the rain on its way too – so stakes are a must have!

-You should ensure the stakes are tall enough that they can accommodate the entire plant, but short enough for the flowers to stand above it – check the height of the varieties you’ve purchase as this should help.
+You should ensure the stakes are tall enough that they can accommodate the entire plant, but short enough for the flowers to stand above it – check the height of the varieties you’ve purchased as this should help.

 The winter time